igreen1/CMSI-387/project/final_project/README.md

 @igreen1 's machine was used for compilation as their laptop is relatively powerful and has a large amount of space for the kernal compilation.
 12 cores and 14GB of ram were dedicated to the first compile.
 This compile followed the instructions found on [@bjohnson05 website](https://bjohnson.lmu.build/cmsi387web/osproject.html).
 It was successful with no edits to the standard compilation path (rare so many thanks to luck on that one)

 This compile was clocked at approx. 3 hours.
 It started at 11:45pm and was finished by 3:00am.
-It may have finished sooner, however. @igreen1 did not time this and only coincidentally woke up.
+It may have finished sooner. @igreen1 did not time this and only coincidentally woke up.

 ### Second Kernel Compile